Discover more from Visual Storytelling Newsletter

-Thanks for the great feedback for my last news commentary.
+Thanks for the great feedback on my last news commentary.

 Indeed, we’re still deep in what I call “The AI Twilight Zone.”

-In the absence of regulations and a frantic arm race to offer AI solutions to people fast - there are some real risks to contend with.
+In the absence of regulations and a frantic arms race to offer AI solutions to people fast - there are some real risks to contend with.

 For a deeper dive, watch this nicely done presentation - The AI Dilemma.
 Yep!
 From the same folks who did the hyped Social Dilemma documentary on Netflix.

 Today, I’d like to share with you something completely different.